The Clear Edge Daily OS: Run Your Existing $100K+ Business in 30 Hours a Week

 Q: How do I use The Signal Grid daily to avoid spending 60 hours on work that doesn’t move revenue?

-A: Each morning you ask “If this doubles, does revenue jump?”, then optimize one high-signal activity and kill one low performer from yesterday’s list so your calendar fills with lead flow, conversion, transaction value, retention, or capacity work only.
+A: Each morning, you ask, “If this doubles, does revenue jump?”, then optimize one high-signal activity and kill one low performer from yesterday’s list so your calendar fills with lead flow, conversion, transaction value, retention, or capacity work only.

 Q: How do I use The Momentum Formula when I’m tempted to rebuild my offer or funnel from scratch again?